bmaunde/guidelines/checklists/REST API Checklist.md

 It is important to ensure that all the relevant checklists are satisfied before integrating code or configuration into the develop branch.

 ## Endpoints
-- [ ] All endpoints are nouns
+- [ ] All endpoints are using nouns
-- [ ]
+- [ ] All endpoints are plural
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0NjQzMTEzM119
+eyJoaXN0b3J5IjpbLTU2NzAyMjc4Nl19
 -->